Lalla Latifa Amahzoune: Biography

 Latifa was born under the name Latifa Amahzoune in 1943 or 1944 in Khenifra.
 She was of the Zayane tribe and came from an important Amazigh family.
 She was the daughter of a provincial governor and granddaughter of the famous Mouha ou Hammou Zayani.
-Berber tribal leader Caid Ahmaroq was either her father or uncle.
+Berber tribal leader Caid Amahroq was either her father or uncle.

 Latifa was the maternal half-sister of General Mohamed Medbouh (the latter's father being of the Gzennaya Riffian tribe), who co-organized and died – after a squabble with M'hamed Ababou, one of the coup leaders – during the 1971 failed coup d'état attempt against Hassan II, which took place during the King's forty-second birthday party in his summer palace.

 She married Hassan II on 9 November 1961, during a double nuptial ceremony with Lamia Al Solh, the bride of her brother-in-law, Prince Moulay Abdallah.
 She was from that point on styled Her Highness Princess Lalla Latifa.
 Five children were born from their union: